Antiblanks/he-dan.antiblanks.com/_posts/2019-02-15-week-3-chapter-review.markdown

 9. Does the author include literature opposing her / his point of view?

-• Hard to find the authors point of view being that the chapter is more of an exploration of the meaning and not the authors opinion of the meaning
+• Hard to find the authors point of view initially being that the first half of the chapter is more of an exploration of the meaning based on the opinions of various credible sources and not the authors opinion of the meaning
+• The author's point of view starts to emerge around page 73 into the later half of the chapter...

 10. Is the research data valid i.e. based on a reliable method and accurate information?